-Once a manuscript has been written, possibly rewritten, and self-edited by the author to the stage where they feel they can’t improve it any more themselves, it needs to be edited by a professional editor.
+Once a manuscript has been written and self-edited by the writer to the stage where they feel they can’t improve it any more themselves, it needs to be edited by a professional editor.

-While their focus is on editing the manuscript structurally, the structural editor will correct grammar, spelling and punctuation, although because they are wearing their ‘bigger picture’ structural editing glasses – and know the manuscript is going to be edited by a copy and/or line editor - they may choose to not correct those minor errors.
+- While their focus is on editing the manuscript structurally, the structural editor will correct grammar, spelling and punctuation, although because they are wearing their ‘bigger picture’ structural editing glasses – and know the manuscript is going to be edited by other editors – they may choose to not correct those minor errors.

-The above is a very brief summary of what is meant by structural editing.
-For more detailed information about structural editing go to: So what is structural editing exactly?
+The above is a very brief summary of structural editing.

-For a brief overview of the three stages of editing go to: The three stages of editing
+For a brief overview of the whole process of editing go to: The three stages of editing

 This article is based on my own experience since 1994, editing and proofreading reports, policy documents and my own and others’ publications; self-publishing mainly non-fiction hardcopy publications; and publishing my website and articles online.
 Keep posted for future articles about editors and editing, proofreaders and proofreading.